btihen/btihen_dev/content/posts/elixir/elixir_1.17_priorizied_algorithms/index.md

 ## Conclusion

-I appreciate the `prioritized with` or the `reverse with` pattern.

-It decouples various algorithms from each other, is relatively easy to read (especially with the redundant `else` to clearly show what will be returned)
+I appreciate how the `pessimistic with` pattern decouples various algorithms from each other, is easy to read (especially when using the redundant `else` to clearly show what will be returned)